 - During the second travel, the mesh is put in close contact with the substrate.
 Then, as the squegee presses onto the mesh as it travels, the mesh gets in touch with the substrate.
 As a consequence, the ink is pushed out of the mesh and onto the substrate resulting in a printed circuit.

-Advantages of SPEs
+Advantages of screen printed electrodes

 While electrochemical cells are the standard to study electrochemical reactions, SPEs offer numerous advantages.
 Specially to develop sensors and biosensors.